 - Support your baby to extend the time between feeds, by offering a little water, a pacifier, a nap, playing with her, or taking her for a walk.
 Aim to encourage her to wait at least 3 hours from time you started her previous feed, but only if its reasonable to do so without distressing her.
 If necessary extend the time between feeds gradually.
 As your baby gets used to going longer periods between feeds she will gradually take larger amounts at each feed.

 Unless your baby was born prematurely or is very small for her age, developmentally she no longer requires feeding during the night beyond the age 6 months.
-If night time feeding continues past this age it can affect her feeding patterns and behavior during the day.
+If nighttime feeding continues past this age its not going to harm her but it could have a negative effect on her appetite and feeding patterns during the day.

 Many babies will give up night time feedings on their own accord, but others will continue to wake and demand feeds overnight for months and possibly years while parents continue to provide feeds at night.
 Usually the reason babies continues to demand night feeds beyond the age of 6 months is because they have learned to rely on feeding as a way to fall asleep, or because their internal body clock gets turned around - where the baby has decreased appetite during the day because of the continued night feeds and as a consequence of small feeds during the day the baby wakes hungry during the night.
 Body clock problems can easily become a cyclical pattern that will continue over the long term unless parents take steps to change the situation.
 Healthy, thriving babies who continue to demand feedings at night beyond the age of 6 months often require guidance and support from parents to cease feeding at night and turn their body clock around to a normal day-night feeding pattern.

-6 month is the recommended age for starting solid foods.
-Although a small number of babies may benefit from solids prior to this age, it\'s generally not recommended to start a baby on solid foods before the age of 4 months.
-An early start on solids has the potential to cause bottle feeding problems because solid foods may decrease the baby\'s appetite for milk (breast milk or formula).
+6 months is the recommended age for starting solid foods.
+Although a small number of babies may benefit from solids prior to this age, it's generally not recommended to start a baby on solid foods before the age of 4 months.
+An early start on solids has the potential to cause bottle feeding problems because solid foods may decrease the baby's appetite for milk (breast milk or formula).

 - If your baby is less than 6 months old, either cease or reduce the amount of solids you offer to see if this helps to improve the situation.